davidrichards/davidrichards.github.io/_posts/2016-5-4-where-are-we-going.markdown

 We had a lot of people kind of stuck and so I started showing them ways I break down a problem.
 I like to start with ServiceObjects, or single-purpose classes.
 The business logic is more apparent, it's easier to test, other abstractions are easy to compose once the work is broken down that way.
 Most importantly, we're not lying to ourselves about what the "right way" to build a system looks like.
 Does it work?
 Can we improve it?
 Is it worth it?
 This is the foundation of a pragmatic approach to delivering systems (rather than whatever the hell this guy's been up to).
 It solves the number one problem every coder has, actually coding something.

 Anyway, I guess this code was offensive to him.
-The back story involves many egregious and obvious failings of this particular person (making promises without understanding, having me work two positions because he hadn't planned, actually developing team members that were to take over the system after I was moved to another corner of the company).
+The back story involves many egregious and obvious failings of this particular person (making promises without understanding, having me work two positions because he hadn't planned or communicated, actually developing team members that were to take over the system after I was moved to another corner of the company).
 It was a hornet's nest.

 There was a bug in my code.
 It involved about 3 lines of code.
 It took me about 5 minutes to find where the bug was and 2 hours to keep him from trying to blame all the other parts of the system.
 He was actually acting like a first-year coder throwing a tantrum.
 It was a pathetic moment in our relationship.